 Student organizations are reflective of student interests.
 Any student or group of students can establish a new club or organization.
-To do so, consult the Student Senate Advisor Amy Vazifdar for starting new clubs on campus.
+To do so, consult the Director of Student Life, Amy Vazifdar for starting new clubs on campus.
 The Senate will vote to officially recognize the organization.